HiPo Registry

 Registered users can create registry entries and may submit:

-Do not upload documents that contain unnecessary personal data (e.g., private addresses, phone numbers).
+Do not upload documents that contain unnecessary personal data (e.g., private addresses, phone numbers, dates of birth).

 Legal basis: Art.
 6(1)(b) GDPR (providing the registry service).